 Professor Emeritus Richard Walter is a celebrated storytelling educator, movie industry expert and was the longtime co-chairman of the graduate screenwriting program at UCLA TFT.

 A screenwriter and widely published author, his books include the novels Escape From Film School and Barry and the Persuasions and the non-fiction works The Whole Picture: Strategies for Screenwriting Success in the New Hollywood, Screenwriting: The Art, Craft and Business of Film and Television Writing and his most recent, Essentials of Screenwriting.
 The latter is available also in Mandarin from its Chinese publisher.

-Walter has written numerous feature assignments for the major studios and has sold material to all three networks.
+Walter has written numerous feature assignments for the major studios and has sold material to broadcast networks.
 He has also written many informational, educational and corporate films.
-He lectures on screenwriting and storytelling throughout North America and the world.
+He lectures on screenwriting and storytelling throughout the world.
 He has conducted master classes in London, Paris, Jerusalem, Madrid, Rio de Janeiro, Mexico City, Beijing, Sydney and Hong Kong.

-In addition to his stature in the media and academic world as a writer of substantial professional experience, Richard is also a leading expert witness in intellectual property litigation.
+In addition to his stature in the media and academic world as a writer of substantial professional experience, Walter is also a leading expert witness in intellectual property litigation.